 Production costs of commercials and programming are charged to operations in the period during which the production is first aired.
 The costs of other advertising, promotion and marketing programs are charged to operations in the period incurred.
-Advertising expense for the years ended December 31, 2011, 2012 and 2013, was approximately \$15.5 million, \$18.8 million, and \$10.1 million, respectively.
+Advertising expense for the years ended December 31, 2012, 2013 and 2014, was approximately \$18.8 million, \$10.1 million, and \$19.3 million, respectively.

-The Company also participates in cooperative advertising arrangements with some customers, whereby it allows a discount from invoiced product amounts in exchange for customer purchased advertising that features the Company's products.
+The Company also participates in cooperative advertising arrangements with certain customers, whereby it allows a discount from invoiced product amounts in exchange for customer purchased advertising that features the Company's products.
 Typically, these discounts range from 1% to 6% of gross sales, and are generally based upon product purchases or specific advertising campaigns.
 Such amounts are accrued when the related revenue is recognized or when the advertising campaign is initiated.
 These cooperative advertising arrangements are accounted for as direct selling expenses.